 FORTUNE -- Now would very likely be a horrible time to start a venture capital firm.
 After a lost decade, that sector finally has had some decent years, valuations are astronomical, and the smart money is getting out, not in.
-It would be a similarly complicated time to challenge the giants of private equity, which are slapping together the types of gargantuan deals that only the biggest and best-financed can handle.
+It would be a similarly complicated time to challenge the giants of private equity, which are slapping together MOREAdam Lashinsky, Sr. Editor at Large - Dec 19, 2013 10:57 AM ET

 Fortune profiles investors who have done just that